PalisadoesFoundation/talawa/README.md

     2. We also have a test environment if you are not inclined to setup or customize your own API server.
 Information about this can be found in the [Talawa documentation site](https://palisadoesfoundation.github.io/talawa-docs/)

 ## Command Line Steps

+We have tried to make the process simple.
+Here's what you need to do.

 1. Clone and change into the project.
     ```sh